 Delrin

 There is a lot of confusion between Derlin and acetal.
 While all Delrin is acetal, not all Acetal is Delrin.
 Acetal is a more commonly known name for the PolyOxyMethylene (POM) family of thermoplastics.
-Acetal is available in two forms – homopolymer and copolymer.
-Delrin is a popular name for acetal homopolymer.

-Delrin is a little better in terms of mechanical properties than copolymer acetal because of greater regularity in its structure but often contains a low-density center, commonly seen in large cross-sections.
 Its chemical resistance is slightly lower than copolymer but is perfect for applications with small diameters and thin-walled bushings.

-Delrin is stiffer and stronger in unfilled form, has shorter molding cycles, easy to machine, has low moisture absorption, and has a better surface finish.
+Delrin is stiffer and stronger in unfilled form, has shorter molding cycles, is easy to machine, has low moisture absorption, and has a better surface finish.

 The limitation of using Delrin is porosity.
 A noticeable centerline is made by gassing during manufacturing and can cause machining and moisture permeation through the material.
-That’s why Derlin is not used in food and medical applications due to the possible chances of bacteria growth.

 Below is a table with specific properties of Derlin: